sucho-archiving/sucho-archiving.github.io/browsertrix.md

 Upload that .wacz file along with associated metadata to our [WACZ uploads form](https://forms.gle/N18MxWgoHtPB2xpz8).

-You're done!
+Once you've submitted the Google Form, you're done!
 Thank you for your work.
 Please mark the row's status as "Submitted," and continue on to the next item.